agsb/6502.toy/README.md

 ## Memory

+The first 4k of RAM $0000-$0FFF is reserved for system.

-The first RAM $0000-$03FF 1k reserved for system, and $00F0-$00FF 16 bytes at page zero.
+The $03FF 1k reserved for system, and $E0-$FF 32 bytes at page zero.

-The Extended Wozniac Monitor uses RAM at $0200-$027F as terminal input buffer and $0024-$002B at page zero.
+The Extended Wozniac Monitor uses RAM at $0200-$027F as terminal input buffer and $24-$2B at page zero.

 The page $0300-$03FF is a list of references for devices and system (BIOS, MOS) routines.